fkmclane/paste-example/django.md

 ## Django Is A Bit Different

-In Django, what we call the "view" is called a "template", what we call the "controller" is called a "view".
-Django generally regards itself as an "MTV" framework, or model, template, view, to accomodate this.
+* what we call the "view", Django calls a "template"
+* what we call the "controller", Django calls a "view"
+* Django generally regards itself as an "MTV" framework, or model, template, view, to accomodate this